craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-07-creating-a-dev-vm.md

 ## Vagrant

 Vagrant is (another) great tool by HashiCorp, it essentially allows you to produce a local development environment in a simple Infrastructure as Code style using
 Ruby syntax.
-Local development (as in, physically on the device I am typing on) is not something I am doing a lot of these days, I would say I am more in the Part 3 of this series camp, where I have an environment I can test deployments to in Azure, but nonetheless, if you are developing locally for whatever reason, then Vagrant might be the answer you are looking for.
+Local development (as in, physically on the device I am typing on) is not something I am doing a lot of these days, as I have an environment I can test deployments to in Azure, but nonetheless, if you are developing locally for whatever reason, then Vagrant might be the answer you are looking for.

 I have had some Vagrant images posted in the past when I did do more local development, which are Ubuntu 18.04 and quite out of date now, so for this series, I want to try and a more up to date one.